Menu

 Book cover for "Rabbit-proof fence"

-It’s a harrowing account of three young Aboriginal girls (Black mother, white father) who were forcibly removed from their families, brought to a native settlement station, and who escaped to walk back to their ancestral home.
+It’s a harrowing account of three young Aboriginal girls (Black mother, white father) who were forcibly removed from their families, brought to a native settlement station in WA, and who escaped to walk back to their ancestral home.

-The audio version read by Rachael Maza is especially good, her intonation is simply wonderful.
+It’s been made into a movie, worth watching, but I found the audio version read by Rachael Maza especially good, her intonation is simply wonderful.

 So, that’s it, my best recommendations for Australian Outback books.

-There are a few titles missing, including A Town like Alice or Desert Queen, which I’ve long had on my to-read list.
-Every year, the list gets longer but let me know in the comments what books I should add to my mounting Australian Outback reading pile.
+I have plenty of titles on my to-be-read shelf, including A Town like Alice, and it seems that every year, the list gets longer.
+Let me know in the comments what books I should add to my mounting Australian Outback reading pile.

 WANT TO DO SOME ACTUAL OUTBACK TRAVEL?